 Housing for Refugees

-Austria has been helping out refugees from many countries even before the war in Ukraine started.
+Austria has been helping out refugees from many countries even before the conflict in Ukraine-Russia started.
 There’s the Start Wien program aimed for refugees, the program helps newcomer refugees in settling down in Vienna.
-Those in need of help and protection who apply for asylum in Austria receive the necessary support within the framework of basic care so that they can quickly cover the basic needs of their daily life.
+Those in need of help and protection who apply for asylum in Austria receive the necessary support within the framework of humane care so that they can quickly cover the basic needs of their daily life.
 If necessary, they can use a place in a supervised accommodation.
 In Vienna, the Vienna Social Fund (Fonds Soziales Wien) is responsible for housing and advising people in need of help and protection.

 Housing for Social Integration